-Building suspense in writing KS2 resource – How to write stories with tension, atmosphere and suspense
+Building suspense in writing KS2 – How to write stories with tension, atmosphere and suspense

-These creative writing ideas and examples from Alison Wilcox will help pupils use compelling language to keep the reader on the edge of their seat…
+These creative writing ideas and examples will help pupils use compelling language to keep the reader on the edge of their seat…

 One of the areas of creative fiction writing that pupils consistently fail to incorporate into their work is the technique of building suspense in writing.

-The following simple steps are some that I have found to have an immediate impact on children’s writing…
+The following simple steps from nasen education director Alison Wilcox will have an immediate impact on children’s writing…

 As well as sight, think about what your character can hear, smell, touch and taste.